Carrie Bickmore: Other

 In 2010, Bickmore was the official host and ambassador for the L'Oreal Melbourne Fashion Festival held in Melbourne.

 In April 2012, Bickmore was named as the official Cadbury Easter Ambassador, and helped launch Cadbury's Easter campaign at an event in Melbourne to media and key stakeholders, and promoted charity donations for Foodbank Australia.

 In November 2012, it was announced Bickmore would become a UNICEF Ambassador for Project Eliminate, raising "awareness of neonatal and maternal tetanus".

 In November 2014, Bickmore announced that she had become the ongoing face of the global French beauty brand Garnier in Australia and subsequently featured in several beauty advertising campaigns for Garnier Nutrisse hair colour and Garnier BB cream.

-In 2017 Bickmore was inducted onto the Victorian Honour Roll of Women in recognition of her work as a "charitable and inspirational role model for women and girls".

-She was awarded the Medal of the Order of Australia in the 2019 Queen's Birthday Honours for service to the broadcast media, and to brain cancer awareness.

 Personal life

 In 2005, she married Greg Lange, who also worked in the media industry.
-She gave birth to their son, Oliver, in 2007.
+She gave birth to their son in 2007.
 Lange died after a decade-long battle with brain cancer on 27 December 2010.

-On 8 October 2014, Bickmore announced on The Project that she was pregnant with her second child, to partner Chris Walker.
-She gave birth to a girl, Evie, in 2015.

-On 21 June 2018, Bickmore posted a video on Instagram announcing her third pregnancy, subsequently announcing the birth of another daughter, Adelaide, later that year.

-Bickmore and Walker separated in 2023.